Joshhhuaaa/iTunesAutoTag/README.md

 ARTIST = <MainArtist> (feat. <FeaturedArtist1>, <FeaturedArtist2> & <FeaturedArtist3>)
 ```

-The converted and tagged files will be outputted into the "ALAC" folder in the same directory.
+The converted and tagged files will be outputted into the 'ALAC' folder.
+If you specify a custom path in `config.ini`, they will be outputted there instead.